VENT tour leader Rick Wright, the designer of VENT’s Birds & Art tour program, will... read more

-Aboard the M/V Evolution
+Aboard the M/V Evolution—2 cabins still available!

-Waved Albatross — Photo: Michael O’Brien
+Galapagos Penguin — Photo: Michael O’Brien

-Our itinerary includes most of the major islands, from Isabela and Fernandina in the west to San Cristóbal in the east to Española in the south.
-We’ll have a chance to see most of the endemic birds of these wonderful islands in addition to the other wildlife for which the Galapagos are so famous.
-Among the 19 species of seabirds occurring here is the world’s northernmost penguin, the only equatorial albatross, the strange Flightless Cormorant, and one of the world’s rarest gulls.
-Outstanding among the landbirds are, of course, the famous Darwin’s finches and several species of mockingbirds.
+The Galapagos Islands are one of the planet’s most extraordinary places.
+Our itinerary encompasses most of the major islands including Isabela, Fernandina, Santiago, Santa Cruz, San Cristóbal, and Española.
+We’ll have a chance to see most of the endemic birds in addition to the other wildlife for which the Galapagos are so famous.
+Among the special seabirds occurring here is Galapagos Penguin—the world’s northernmost penguin; Waved Albatross—the only equatorial albatross; the amazing Flightless Cormorant; Red-billed Tropicbird; Lava and Swallow-tailed gulls—two of the world’s most limited range gulls; and several species of boobies and frigatebirds.
+Outstanding among the landbirds are the famous Darwin’s finches and several species of mockingbirds.

 The Evolution’s staff of onboard leaders and naturalists will be complemented by an excellent team of VENT leaders featuring Paul Greenfield and another leader to be announced.